casa24records/An-lisis-de-Data/README.md

 ### Colors

-Edit the CSS variables in `styles.css`:
+Edit the CSS variables in `style.css`:

 ```css
 :root {